 Everyone loves the gift of food, especially around the holidays.
 A paper CD envelope provides a perfect wrapping (with a window!) for showing off homemade Christmas cookies with character.
 Line the inside of the CD envelope with a colorful piece of scrapbooking paper.
 Then, attach a piece of ribbon across the front of the envelope and add a snowflake adornment.
 When the icing on the cookie is dry, carefully slide it into the envelope for a fun and festive way to individualize treats.

 Give a friend's or family member's desk a little holiday flair with a framed quote.
 This one is done with a seasonal motif, but you can adapt the project to fit the recipient's passions or interests.
 Adorn the frame with scrapbooking stickers, beads, or even glitter to make it just as unique as your family member or friend.

 Create a decorative monogram to give as a handcrafted Christmas present.
 Paint a wood letter a neutral color and decorate with buttons, ribbons, and other embellishments, customized to the recipient's taste and style.
-To make it say Christmas, use holiday colors and elements.
+To make it Christmas-theme, use holiday colors and elements.

-Editor's Tip: Use a last initial to serve as a family gift.
+Editor's Tip: Use the recipient's last initial to serve as a family gift.

 Let it be known that Santa is in the house with this greeting.
 Paint a ball ornament with red acrylic paint.
 When the paint dries, apply letter stickers and a snowflake to make Santa's voice ring throughout the holiday season.
 A bit of holiday ribbon at the top completes the project.